Tarmean/tarmean.github.io/branch_and_bound.md

                Nothing -> empty
                Just slack' -> Bound (put slack')

-To keep things interesting I will add another constraint:
+To keep things interesting I will add another constraint, supporting the following optimization:
-If we can split our subgoal into $n$ independent steps $child_1 \ldots child_n$, then we can give a better (i.e. lower) slack value:
+If we can split our subgoal into `n` independent steps `child_1...child_n`, then we can give a better (i.e. lower) slack value:

     min_costs = children.map(min_cost)
     child_slack[i] = slack - (sum(min_costs) - min_costs[i])

 In words, to compute the slack for subgoal `i` we can safely substract the `min_cost` of all other independent subgoals from the current slack in advance.
 This often gives us a much better estimate!
 Thankfully Haskell has a typeclass for independent steps (`Applicative`) and a language extension to rewrite Monadic code to Applicative steps (`-XApplicativeDo`).
 The extension is mostly used for implicit parallelism, but collecting as much `min_cost` information as possible works perfectly fine.
 However, wiring this cost information and monadic flow up sounds complicated.
-Instead we will build a stack of monad transformers that have narrow purposes.
+Instead we will build a stack of monad transformers that each have narrow purposes.
+For real code we probably would want to inline everything as a final step because deeply nested monad transformers do not optimize well.

 ### Memoization (planning stages)

 As a final complication I want to support memoization.
 This makes the slack computation harder because cost might be context-sensitive.
 Lets use Wordle as an example.
-For the following tree our total cost is $1+2+3+2+3+3=14$.
+For the following tree our total cost is `1+2+3+2+3+3=14`.

 ![Wordle tree](wordle.svg)

-If we use this cached tree in another position, and this position is at depth `3`, then we must update the cost to $4+5+6+5+6+6=32$!
+If we use this cached tree in another position, and this position is at depth `3`, then we must update the cost to `4+5+6+5+6+6=32`!
 We can work around this by splitting context, cost, and slack into three types:

     newtype WordleSlack = WSlack Int
     instance Slack WordleSlack where
         addSlack = coerce (+)
         dropSlack (WSlack l) (WSlack r)
-          | leftover >= 0 = Just (WSlack o)
+          | leftover >= 0 = Just (WSlack leftover)
           | otherwise = Nothing
           where leftover = l - r

-    class (Slack s, Ord o) => Cost c o s where inContext :: c -> o -> s
+    class (Slack s, Monoid o, Ord o) => Cost c o s where inContext :: c -> o -> s

     data WordleCost = WCost { totalCost :: Int, nodeCount :: Int }